ietf-wg-cellar/ebml-specification/specification.markdown

 EBML Element Type | String
 :-----------------|:-------
 Endianness        | None
-Definition        | A String Element may either be empty (zero-length) or contain Printable ASCII characters [@!RFC0020] in the range of `0x20` to `0x7E`.
-Octets with all bits set to zero may follow the string value when needed, such as reducing the length of a stored string while maintaining the same Element Data Size.
-A string with one or more octets with all bits set to zero and a string without one or more octets with all bits set to zero are semantically equal.
 Length            | A String Element MUST declare a length in octets from zero to `VINTMAX`.
 If the EBML Element is not defined to have a `default` value, then a String Element with a zero-octet length represents an empty string.
+Definition        | A String Element MUST either be empty (zero-length) or contain Printable ASCII characters [@!RFC0020] in the range of `0x20` to `0x7E`.
+Octets with all bits set to zero MAY follow the string value when needed, such as reducing the length of a stored string while maintaining the same Element Data Size.
+A string with one or more octets with all bits set to zero and a string without one or more octets with all bits set to zero are semantically equal.

 EBML Element Type | UTF-8
 :-----------------|:------
 Endianness        | None
+Length            | A UTF-8 Element MUST declare a length in octets from zero to `VINTMAX`.
+If the EBML Element is not defined to have a `default` value, then a UTF-8 Element with a zero-octet length represents an empty string.
 Definition        | A UTF-8 Element contains only a valid Unicode string as defined in [@!RFC2279].
-Octets with all bits set to zero may follow the string value when needed, such as reducing the length of a stored UTF-8 data while maintaining the same Element Data Size.
+Octets with all bits set to zero MAY follow the string value when needed, such as reducing the length of a stored UTF-8 data while maintaining the same Element Data Size.
 A UTF-8 value with one or more octets with all bits set to zero and a UTF-8 value without one or more octets with all bits set to zero are semantically equal.
-Length            | A UTF-8 Element MUST declare a length in octets from zero to `VINTMAX`.
-If the EBML Element is not defined to have a `default` value, then a UTF-8 Element with a zero-octet length represents an empty string.

 EBML Element Type | Date
 :-----------------|:-----